top of page

 AI techniques like neural networks and deep learning became the MVPs of economic analysis.
 They could:

-- Crunch massive datasets faster than you can say "econometrics"
+- Crunch massive datasets faster

 - Identify patterns that human brains might miss